 It’s so easy to make but it tastes as if it cooked for hours.
 This pulled pork recipe took a little longer because I let it marinate in liquid smoke and bbq rub in the refrigerator before cooking.
 After the shoulder sat in the refrigerator for a few hours, I put it straight in the Instant Pot with the cola and that was it.

 - Start by cutting your pork shoulder into 4 pieces.

 - In a large bowl add the meat and pour the liquid smoke over the pork

 - Coat all sides with the smoke and do the same with the bbq rub making sure to coat all pieces with the liquid smoke and bbq rub.

 - Cover and refrigerate for 3-4 hours

-- Put the cola, liquid smoke from the bowl, salt, pepper, and the bbq sauce into the Instant Pot and stir to mix.
-Add the meat and pressure cook for 45 minutes.
+- Put the meat in the Instant Pot along with the cola and pressure cook for 45 minutes.
 Let the Instant Pot naturally release for 15-20 minutes.

-- Remove the pulled pork from the pressure cooker and let it cool.
+- Remove the meat from the pressure cooker and let it cool.
 After it's cooled a bit shred with a fork.
 Reserve some of the liquid to pour over the pulled pork.